Andyw-94/Portfolio/README.md

-# Portfolio w/ Bootstrap
+# Resume using Bootstrap
-A portfolio created using Bootstrap
+A resume created using Bootstrap